 I love recreating Asian take-out dishes at home, and this Easy Peanut Chicken Stir Fry is a favorite with my husband and kids.
 And a favorite with me because it’s so easy to make!

-I also love that this dish is so versatile.
-You could easily substitute beef, pork or shrimp for the chicken, or leave out the meat and go vegetarian.
 And the sky is the limit when it comes to the veggies you could use.

 We like to make this with wide rice noodles, but if you’ve got some dried Ramen noodles lying around (I live with teenage boys, so that’s a given), those work well in this recipe too.